Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S19 Temple of Darkness.md

 obsidianUIMode: preview
 date: 2024-06-29
 summary: |-
-  The party, undeterred by the malevolent aura that brought them to their knees, pressed on into the foreboding depths of the Amber Temple.
-Marin, inexplicably unaffected, led the way into the darkness that pervaded the empty, ruined halls.
-A towering statue of a dark magic caster stood sentinel, its face obscured by impenetrable magical darkness.
+  The party bravely decides to delve into the Amber Temple, despite the ominous atmosphere that surrounds it.
+As they approach the front door, an overwhelming wave of evil washes over them, forcing everyone except Marin to their knees.
+Once they recover from this harrowing experience, they step into the temple, only to be greeted by a deep, suffocating darkness.
+The silence within the temple is almost deafening, and the desolation is palpable.
+They soon come across a towering statue of a dark magic caster, its face concealed by an impenetrable shroud of magical darkness.

-  Their exploration led them to encounter two wildling men and a fierce woman atop a dire wolf, consumed by rage and driven to attack.
-In a moment of clarity, the woman recognized Yevelda as Helga before the conflict escalated.
-The party subdued the men, incapacitated the woman—Karina—and learned of others at Yester Hill, earning the friendship of the dire wolf amid their grim surroundings.
+  As they venture further into the temple, the party encounters two wildling men and a fierce wildling woman riding a large dire wolf.
+The wildlings are consumed by a blind rage and immediately attack the party with murderous intent.
+However, in a brief moment of lucidity, the woman seems to recognize Yevelda and calls her "Helga."
+The party manages to kill the two men and knock the woman unconscious.
+They learn her name is Karina and that there are more of her kind at Yester Hill.
+Additionally, the dire wolf forms a tentative bond with the party, offering them a glimmer of hope in the dark temple.

-  Their brief respite was shattered when a seizure gripped the entire party, draining their life force until only Marin remained unaffected.
-As they struggled against this supernatural assault, realizing the depth of the temple's evil, they attempted to escape, only to find the exit had vanished.
-Forced to delve deeper, they confronted the source of the malevolence—an imprisoned lich encased in amber, suspended above an arcane mechanism.
+  Their victory is short-lived as the party, except Marin, is suddenly struck by a violent seizure.
+It feels as though their very life essence is being drained from their bodies, causing their ears and eyes to bleed.
+As they struggle to regain control, the full realization of the temple's malevolence dawns on them.
+Desperate to escape, they attempt to flee, only to discover that the exit has mysteriously vanished.

-  Witnessing Karina's soul being consumed by the lich through a portal above the amber, the party confronted the grim reality of the temple's horrors.
+  With no other choice, the party is forced to go deeper into the temple.
+Eventually, they come upon the source of the overwhelming evil: an imprisoned lich, encased in a massive block of amber and suspended above a damaged arcane mechanism.
+The mechanism, malfunctioning, has opened a portal above the amber, through which Karina's soul is drawn and consumed by the lich.
+The party witnesses in horror as the lich feeds on her essence, its power growing even stronger.
 fc-date: 973-2-21
 timelines:
   - COS